What are proteins?

 Most people in the U.S consume enough protein as such, yet the effects on your health from different sources of protein vary significantly.
 Some high-protein foods are harmful to you while others are quite beneficial.

 Most of the high-protein foods have positive effects on your body.
-However, multiple studies proved red meat to be detrimental to your health.
+However, multiple studies have shown red meat and processed meats to be detrimental to your health.
 For example, researchers from Harvard found the connections of consuming even a small amount of red meat to increased risks of heart disease, type-2 diabetes and death (1, 3).
-By contrast, replacing red meat with plant-based proteins had a converse effect (5).
+By contrast, replacing red meat with plant-based proteins had the opposite effect (5).
 This does not mean that you have to get rid of animal proteins altogether.
 Instead, choose high-protein foods from this selection of vegan and non-vegan healthy protein sources:

 Legumes: lentils, beans (adzuki, black, fava, chickpeas/garbanzo, kidney, lima, mung, pinto etc.), peas (green, snow, snap, split, etc.), edamame/soybeans (and products made from soy: tofu, tempeh, etc.), peanuts.